openfaas/docs/docs/tutorials/expanded-timeouts.md

     We know it's frustrating, but we would know if there was a regression in OpenFaaS that meant timeouts stopped working as expected.

+> For OpenFaaS Edge users should consult the eBook [Serverless For Everyone Else](https://store.openfaas.com/l/serverless-for-everyone-else) and update `docker-compose.yaml`.

 ## Why do functions timeout?

 OpenFaaS functions can run for as long as necessary, some users have reported running executions for 48 hours or longer.
-The longest executions should be [run asynchronously](), so that the HTTP caller is not blocked waiting for a result.
+The longest executions should be [run asynchronously](/reference/async/), so that the HTTP caller is not blocked waiting for a result.

 Functions timeout due to one of the following: